vc-assist/website/content/team.md

 # page header background image
 page_header_image: "images/background/about.jpg"
 # meta description
-description : "The amazing team members behind VC Assist."
+description : "The amazing team members behind VC Assist.
+(Not all members listed due to a lack of pictures)"

 layout: "team"
 draft: false